tytydraco/yessleep/out/The_Birthing_Class.md

 “Christ,” I whisper to Jemma.
 “What does she think, she’s speaking to a room of kindergartners?”
 Jemma waves me away with a quick swipe of her right hand.
 Then she returns it to nestle along the flat beach of her belly.
 I watch her moist hands circle along the green fabric of her tank top, and I feel that gnawing pit in my own stomach grow.

 All the other mothers have traditional baby bumps, but not Jemma.
 I start to sweat, even though the room temperature is perfectly adequate.
-I can’t believe this is how I’m spending my Sunday I could be at the regional comic book convention down in \_\_\_\_\_\_\_\_\_\_\_\_\_Town.
-Perhaps I got too set in my ways while Jemma was away.
+I can’t believe this is how I’m spending my Sunday.
+I could be at the regional comic book convention down in \_\_\_\_\_\_\_\_\_\_\_\_\_Town.
+Perhaps I got to set in my ways while Jemma was away.
 Sometimes I think I’d be happier on my own.
-This I have never admitted before to anyone.
+(This I have never admitted before to anyone.)

-Eventually, like the growing red of new infection, the introductions make their way to us.
+Eventually, like the spreading red of infection, the introductions make their way to us.

 “Hello, everyone” Jemma says in a loud, confident-sounding voice.
 “My name is Jemma and this is my significant other, Benjamin.”

-“Ben’s fine,” I add.
+“Ben’s fine,” I say.
 “Um…a good day to everyone.”

 The instructor’s eyes narrow, and I can tell she’s already calculating the lack of mass in Jemma’s midsection.